top of page

 • 4 min read

-On January 14th, Artkive celebrates Its 14th anniversary!
-To commemorate this milestone, I wanted to sit down with the dynamic duo at the helm of our success - Jedd Gold (CEO) and Jeff Lipp (COO).
+To commemorate this milestone, we wanted to sit down with the dynamic duo at the helm of our success.

 You might be surprised to learn that these guys are daily in the mix with the team they've built; often on the floor with those hand-crafting their product.
 Having worked plenty of corporate jobs, I can confidently say that this type of executive presence is a rare find.
 One that clearly correlates to Artkive's indomitable spirit as a business.